-Job title: Director of e-security.
+Job title: Director of e-security, professional services and training.

 Place of birth: Ipswich.